 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Visual system for the blind.
-Vibro-tactile pad for the TVSS (Tactile Vision Substitution System).
-TVSS was first developed by Professor Paul Bach- Y-Rita in 1972, and modern versions have since been designed.
-Input from a video camera (not seen) is converted into output to a vibro-tactile pad on the back (as here), or to an electro- tactile pad on the tongue.
-The pad is pixellated and vibrates, allowing the blind person to see by 'touch at a distance'.
-A key part of this technology is the brain's ability to interpret new sensations.
+Blind man using the TVSS (Tactile Vision Substitution System).
+The display at right, when compared to the background at left, gives an idea of what can be sensed with this system.
+TVSS was first developed by Professor Paul Bach-Y-Rita in 1972, and modern versions have since been designed.
+Input from a video camera (on the side of the head) is converted into output to a vibro-tactile pad on the back (as here), or to an electro-tactile pad on the tongue.
+The pad is pixellated and vibrates, allowing the blind person to see by 'touch at a distance', as seen here.
+A key part of this technology is the brain's ability to learn to interpret new sensations.